 - Brown the Meat Properly: Don’t just cook the ground beef until it’s no longer pink.
 Allow it to develop a deep, brown crust in the skillet.
 This process, called the Maillard reaction, creates a huge amount of flavor that will permeate the entire casserole.

 - Let it Rest: This is a crucial but often overlooked step!
 Letting the casserole rest for 10 minutes after it comes out of the oven allows it to set.
-This makes it much easier to cut and serve, preventing it from turning into a soupy mess on the plate.
+This makes it much easier to cut and serve.

 Exciting Variations to Try